Tuwaiq-Data-Science-Bootcamp-V4/Capstone-Proposal/README.md

 - Anwar Almutlaq

 ### Objectives:
-The project main idea is to make a smart and automated city that help with the day to day life of citizens.
-The project main problems to tackle:
-- Pollution detection.
-- Smart traffic control.
-- fires and dangers detection.
-- and many more ...
-The project scale is huge, but we try to be realist and make the project within time.
-Therefore, initially, we will address **four** problems to start with and leave the rest for future work.
-We strongly believe that this idea will make a positive impact on society and help improve quality of life.
+The project main idea is to make a personal trainer using AI and computer vision, The trainer analyzes your excercies and workouts and gives you a warning if you did any exercise wrong, also it can give you a brief summary about your workout session, and gives you tips on how to improve your training.
+We think that it is crucial to have this trainer, since it will help with improving training form and prevent injuries.

 ### Dataset Description:
-The dataset contains Images of the problems denoted above, Cars, Polluted environments, fires.
+The dataset contains Images of people working out.

 ### The expected (Machine learning / Deep Learning) Algorithms:
-Yolo computer vision architecture, CNNs.
+CNNs (Convolutional neural network).